David Aliano, Ph.D

 “Responses to Fascism from the Italian Community in Argentina,” Italians in the Americas: An International Conference, John D. Calandra Italian American Institute, New York, N.Y., April 24-27, 2008.

-Alpha Mu Gamma, Intercultural Relations Chair and Regional Vice President for New York
+Alpha Mu Gamma, National Vice President and Regional Vice President for New York

 Columbia University Seminar in Modern Italian Studies